-… Bob MacKenzie, Council Member and Company Secretary
+… Bob MacKenzie, Commissioning Editor of e-O&P and Company Secretary

 In my spare time I read, walk the dog, go to the cinema as often as I can, enjoy live performance and relaxing with convivial company around the table.
 I live in Southampton and work almost anywhere.

 What I really appreciate about AMED is its open, informal, generous and experimental ethos – the encouragement of stimulating conversations.
-I'd like AMED to continue to grow, flourish, adapt and contribute in what I see as its 3rd Renaissance period.
+I'd like AMED to continue to grow, flourish, adapt and contribute in what I see as its 3rd Renaissance period - AMED 2020 and beyond.

-If you would like to get involved with the AMED Writers’ Group, which I coordinate, or our quarterly journal e-Organisations and People, which I co-commission with David McAra, please don’t hesitate to contact me or visit the AMED website.
+If you would like to get involved with co-creating AMED's future development - including the AMED Writers’ Group, which I coordinate, or our quarterly journal e-Organisations and People, which I co-publish with David McAra - please don’t hesitate to contact me or browse the AMED website.

-… Ned Seabrook, Council Member, Chair of Council
+… Ned Seabrook, Council Supporter from September 2021

 Having been a member for some time I decided it was time to be more active.
 I took the initiative and sought ways to help AMED grow.
 Fairly soon I was elected to council.
 Why?
 Because I see this as part of my own growth.
 Engaging in a variety of conversations with other professionals is an essential element of my own development.